+7.6.
 A Word Of Warning About Items

 In order to achieve a measure of consistency across the Disc, there are some strict guidelines about what the maximum acceptable values for various settings.
-As such, before they go into the game all such items have to be approved by a Central Authority.
+As such, before they go into the game, all such items have to be approved by a sufficiently senior creator - specifically, a Director, Independent, or Trustee.
 This makes sure that the little knife you casually give to an NPC isn't inadvertently more powerful than the high-end magical dagger people need to spend hundreds of dollars to obtain.

-In general, it's better to make use of the large number of items we already have available than code one from scratch.
+In general, it's better to make use of the large number of items we already have available than to code one from scratch.
 Obviously there are sometimes very specific purposes for new items to exist - you've coded a new shop, or an area has a thoroughly different feel from the rest of the areas on the Disc and needs an infrastructure of items to support that.
 New items are always going to be a part of new development, and they should be - having new and interesting things available is part of what drives players to explore new areas.

 On the other hand, we also want to make sure that the resources we already have are properly utilised.
-Spend some time becoming familiar with what the armoury has available before you add your own 'black silk shirt' - the chances are something that meets your needs already exists.
+Spend some time becoming familiar with what the armoury has available before you add your own "black silk shirt" - the chances are something that meets your needs already exists.

-If it doesn't, then write away - it's worth consulting with whoever is responsible for administering the approval of the type of objects you are developing to see what guidance they have for you.
+If it doesn't, then write away, but it's always worth consulting other creators to see if they have any guidance for you.
 They may be able to direct you to resources suitable for what you need, or let you know of current acceptance criteria for new items.
 Or they may just be able to give you useful advice on how to put them together.

 We've looked at two kinds of item here - a pair of boots, and a ring.
-All virtual objects work on largely the same general principles - a file contains a number of settings and the values those settings have.
+All virtual objects work on largely the same general principles: a file contains a number of settings and the values those settings have.
 The MUD works out what kind of base object is needed from the extension the virtual object has.
 It then clones an instance of the base file and configures it with calls (rather than creating a new master object).
 As far as anyone using the item is concerned, it works identically to any other object written in LPC.

 There is a need for care in developing items on Discworld, for it is very easy to upset the delicate balance we have between the items that exist currently and the new items being introduced.
 Even comparatively minor changes to the values relative to other items can have unusually large consequences.
-Your Friendly Item Approval Representative will be able to give you formal guidance on what is, and is not, acceptable.
+Your supervisor will be able to give you formal guidance on what is, and is not, acceptable.

-An Inside Job
+8. An Inside Job

-We've got the skeleton of our outside rooms in place already - in this chapter we're going to look at developing our first inside room - an item shop in which we can make available any further items we develop.
+We've got the skeleton of our outside rooms in place already, so in this chapter we're going to look at developing our first inside room - an item shop in which we can make available any further items we develop.
 As a process, this is a largely identical to creating an outside room, except that we have the extra step of setting up stock.
 We'll have cause to encounter some new concepts as we go through this chapter, so there's plenty for us to talk about.